OSDVF/deshader-build/README.md

 ```bash
 bash makeapp.bash
 ```
+It will create `Deshader.app`.
+To install it, drag and drop it to the Applications folder.

 ## Prebuilt packages
-Packages for several Linux distributions and Windows are available on [Deshader releases page](https://github.com/osdvf/deshader/releases).
+Packages for macOS, several Linux distributions and Windows are available on [Deshader releases page](https://github.com/osdvf/deshader/releases).

 ## License
 These build scripts are public domain.
-Deshader is licensed under GPL 3.
+Deshader (including the icons) is licensed under GPL 3.